 WHO RECEIVES THE AWARD?
 Producers, craft persons and other eligible entrants as listed on the entry form receive the Emmy® statuette, except where noted.
 To be eligible, each entrant must have significant, creative involvement in the actual production.
 Pre and post production involvement, including proposal/grant writing, research, fundraising, producing partnerships, etc., though necessary and of major importance is not substantial enough to be considered.
 They must verify in writing their “hands on” involvement in order to be listed on the entry.

-You cannot be added to an awarded entry as an additional recipient, nor purchase a statuette past the Chapter’s deadline.
 Others who work on a nominated or recognized entry may order production certificates or plaques.
 Individuals who did not receive a statuette, but were eligible for production certificates and/or plaques are not considered Emmy® recipients.

 CRAFTS ACHIEVEMENT: In the Crafts Achievement Awards, those who actually perform a specific discipline receive the Emmy® statuette.
 Supervising or directing the work of others does not qualify for Crafts Achievement Awards, except for achievements in directing categories.